 A nursing momma may need up to three times as much food as normal to make enough milk for her pups!
 To help her get enough calories, it's best to give her four or more smaller meals a day.
 Get her a dog food made for performance, full of high-quality calories.
 If you feed raw, make sure your pooch is getting lots of nutrients that are easy to digest during this period.
 A little bit of weight-loss is normal while your girl is nursing, but a noticeable drop could be a sign that she isn't getting enough food, so keep a close eye on her size.

-Nursing takes up a lot of moisture from your dog.
+Nursing takes a lot of moisture from your dog.
 Make sure that she is replacing her fluids regularly.
 Dehydration can decrease her milk supply fast.
 Give her fresh water multiple times throughout the day and make sure her dish is close so she doesn't have to leave the room to have a drink.
 Her water bowl must always be clean as well.

 Certain products can help boost milk supply if your dog seems to be struggling.
 Milk thistle is one natural supplement known to help nursing mothers with their milk-making.
 Other dogs benefit from taking zinc while providing for their pups.
 In small doses, apricot can also increase milk production.
 Whatever you decide, it's always best to run it by your vet before you begin supplementing.
 A misstep can be disastrous for the many baby dogs that depend on your girl.